-Contributions and Equipment/Stationery Students are encouraged and advised to purchase a personal range of art materials such as drawing pencils, erasers, quality brushes, an art journal with wet-strength paper, and selected paints.
-Advice on where these can be purchased at the best prices can be provided.
+Students are encouraged and advised to purchase a personal range of art materials such as drawing pencils, erasers, quality brushes, an art journal with wet-strength paper, and selected paints.
+Advice on where these can be purchased at the best prices will be provided at the start of the year.